max-au/lambda/doc/DESIGN.md

 ## Current limitations
 Lambda implementation does not allow more than one outstanding "sell" or "buy" order per listener and PLB accordingly.

+# Update and hot code load
+PLB can perform hot code reload of the client-side proxy, and listener can publish new code of a module when it is loaded.
+Implementation follows OTP practices, when a new PLB is started first, acquiring necessary capacity, then performing hot code load to update proxy code.